7 Tips to Lower Your Summer AC Costs & Stay Comfortable Indoors

 5. Seal Any Leaks

-As we mentioned before, one way hot air can enter your home is through leaks in your ductwork.
-If you suspect leaks in your ducts, the first step is to have them checked by a professional.
-Once you know where the leaks are, you can seal them with mastic sealant or metal tape.
+Hot air can enter your home through leaks in your ductwork.
+If you think there might be leaks, the first step is to have a professional check your ducts.
+After finding the leaks, you can seal them with mastic sealant or metal tape.

-Sealing your ducts can help improve the efficiency of your heating and cooling system and lower your energy costs.
+Sealing your ducts can enhance the efficiency of your heating and cooling systems while lowering your energy costs.
+Additionally, check your insulation to ensure it meets standards.
+Remember these two primary types of insulation:

-• Roll-out batts/blankets are usually made of fiberglass or mineral wool and come in pre-cut lengths that fit between the studs in your walls.
+• Roll-out batts or blankets are typically made from fiberglass or mineral wool.
+They come in pre-cut lengths that fit between the wall studs.

-• Loose-fill/blown-in insulation is made of fiberglass, cellulose, or mineral wool and is installed using a particular machine that blows the insulation into your walls.
+• Loose-fill or blown-in insulation is made from fiberglass, cellulose, or mineral wool.
+This type of insulation is installed with a special machine that blows it into your walls.

-Both types of insulation are effective, but loose-fill/blown-in insulation is better for areas that are difficult to access or have irregular shapes.
+Both types of insulation are effective, but loose-fill/blown-in insulation is better for areas that hard to access or have irregular shapes.

 6. Apply Window Treatments

-Another way to keep your home cool is by using window treatments.
-Shades, blinds, and curtains can help block out sunlight and prevent heat from entering your home.
+Another way to keep your home cool is to use window treatments.
+Shades, blinds, and curtains can help block out sunlight and prevent heat from entering.

-Choosing bright window shades that reflect the sun's rays away from your home is also vital.
-This will help keep the heat out and your home cooler.
-You can use sun-blocking curtains to lower the temperature indoors and sun-blocking window films to help reduce the heat during the afternoons.
+Choose bright window shades that reflect sunlight away from your home.
+This helps keep your home cooler.
+You can use sun-blocking curtains to lower indoor temperatures and sun-blocking window films to reduce heat in the afternoons.
+Close your blinds during the day to prevent the sun from warming your home.
+Open them at night to let cool air flow through the house.

 7. Replace Old Windows and Doors

-If your windows are older, these tips might not be enough to keep hot air out.
-You may need to consider replacing them with high-quality, durable, insulated models from an installer you trust.
-These will be more energy-efficient and keep your home feeling as good as it looks.
+If your windows are older, these tips may not be sufficient to keep hot air out.
+You might want to think about replacing them with high-quality, durable, insulated models from a trusted installer.
+This upgrade will improve energy efficiency and help your home feel as good as it looks.

-Newer windows and doors also provide a better seal against air leaks.
-This will help prevent hot air from entering your home and help you save money on your energy bill.
+Modern windows and doors create a strong barrier against air leaks.
+This keeps hot air from entering your home and helps lower your energy bill.

 Feel Comfortable in Your Home Again with Windura

 There are many ways to keep your home cool during the summer.
-By following the tips we've provided, you can enjoy a comfortable home without breaking the bank.
-If you'd like to get your faulty doors and windows replaced ahead of the summer, try Windura!
+You can enjoy a comfortable home without breaking the bank by following the tips we’ve provided.
+If you’d like to get your faulty doors and windows replaced ahead of the summer, try Windura!

 At Windura, we help families protect their homes while making them more comfortable year-round.
-We have helped countless families achieve this, and we can do the same for you.
+We have helped countless families achieve this and can do the same for you.
 Schedule a free in-home consultation with us today to get started!